What is Florida Personal Injury Law?

 What is considered a personal injury?

 A personal injury lawsuit is a court case to hold someone accountable for causing someone else’s personal injuries.
-Florida law allows the injured person to demand that the responsible party pay for their losses.
+Florida personal injury lawyers can assist in ensuring that the injured person demands that the responsible party pays for their losses.
 A successful lawsuit results in a payment to the victim for their injuries and damages.

 What is Florida negligence law?